-^{}For the purposes of calculating the Farebox Recovery, both the Revenue and Third Party Revenue figures are used.
+For the purposes of calculating the Farebox Recovery, both the Revenue and Third Party Revenue figures are used.
+Transport Agency share: 52% (2016-17) and 51% (2017-18 to current).

 Passenger numbers on the service continue to increase.
 It should be noted that revenue and therefore farebox recovery has decreased slightly compared to 2016-17.
 This is due to the IPU free travel scheme.
 IPU are contributing financially to the free service for the students, however this is invoiced in one payment during the calendar year and as such, is not reflected in the numbers above.